tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * All variables can read, own, and optionally write their data
 * creating a reference will transfer permissions from the borrowed place to the ref
 * perms are returned at the end of the ref's lifetime
-* data must outlie all references that point to it
+* data must outlive all references that point to it

 ### 04.03 Fixing Ownership Errors